Guess who’s making a massive comeback in 2019?

 You can also prevent your child from being able to purchase apps on iTunes or App Store, as well as install/download new or delete existing apps.

-So for all parents out there that want to give their child the gift of knowledge, creativity, and entertainment through an electronic device but wants to hold off of giving them the full accessibility of a smartphone, then the 2019 iPod Touch is the perfect solution.
+Now, parents can give their child the gift of knowledge, creativity, and entertainment with the 2019 iPod Touch.
 Give your child all of the gifts that they deserve from a smartphone without providing full access that could lead to problems down the line.